 About a week after that, Bryan admitted to me he had been having an affair for the past month.
 I was destroyed.
 I truly believed I had the most wonderful, the most sound marriage of anyone I knew.

 Not only had he been having an affair, but he ‘loved’ this other woman and didn’t think he and I should stay together.
 I immediately sought out our pastor and his wife.
-With their wisdom, and strength from the Holy Spirit, I was able to hold myself together and beg my husband to stay.
+With their wisdom, and strength from the Holy Spirit, I was able to hold myself together.

-It took several days of hard prayer on my knees and begging my husband, but he agreed to not see this other woman while we went through some counseling.
+It took several days of hard prayer, but he agreed to not see this other woman while we went through some counseling.

 Bryan said he did not want any more children and that wasn’t fair to me, and that is one of the reasons he wanted to leave.
 I had to tell the mother of the baby we were going to adopt that we were no longer in a position to adopt her sweet baby.
 She was devastated.